3 - Control Flow

 must all be different.

-statement causes an immediate exit from the switch
+The break statement causes an immediate exit from the switch.

 Because cases serve just as labels, after the code for one case is done,